sukatu/dennislawsvd/RENDER_DEPLOYMENT.md

 ```

 ### 4. Database Setup
-- In Render dashboard, create a MySQL database
+- In Render dashboard, create a PostgreSQL database
-- Copy the DATABASE_URL to your backend environment variables as `DATABASE_URL_ENV`
+- Copy the DATABASE_URL from your PostgreSQL service
+- Add it as `DATABASE_URL_ENV` environment variable in your backend service
-- Make sure the URL starts with `mysql+pymysql://` instead of `mysql://`
+- Make sure the URL starts with `postgresql://` instead of `mysql://`

 ## Frontend Deployment